yanhongchang/heat-templates/readme.txt

     ii) if the "cannot connect the vnc server (10006)" hit, please check if "vncserver_proxyclient_address=192.168.121.10" is added, where "192.168.121.10" is the compute node's ip. (this changes have alrady added by userdata script)

+6. The images used is created from the environment setup by fuel.
+And the code is kilo.